mao1910/mao1910/README.md

 Update the Terminal Gif info accordingly
-Update the icons for languages and tools accordingly // look into typst, github, gitactions, vercel Update the public repos with the Portfolio projects Fix the typo in the pfp
+Update the icons for languages and tools accordingly // look into typst, github, gitactions, vercel Update the public repos with the Portfolio projects Update show activity? or make mentioned of projects I contributed to, question mark?
+Fix the typo in the pfp
 Consider changing the Goodbye languages to not mirror the Hello languages Figure out the contribution graph color scheme with the overal page